matter-labs/zksync-lite-docs/docs/dev/basic.md

 to move funds from Ethereum to zkSync.
 Priority operation can be identified with a numerical id or hash of the ethereum transaction that created it.

-Currently there are the following types of priority operations:
+Currently, there are the following types of priority operations:

 - `Deposit`: Moves funds from the Ethereum network to the desired account in the zkSync network.
 If recipient account does not exist yet in the zkSync network, it will be created and a numeric ID will be assigned to the provided address.
 - `FullExit`: Withdraws funds from the zkSync network to the Ethereum network without interacting with the zkSync server.
-This operation can be used as an emergency exit in case of detected censorship from the zkSync server node, or to withdraw funds in the situation when the signing key for account in zkSync network cannot be set (e.g. if address corresponds to the smart contract).
+This operation can be used as an emergency exit in case of detected censorship from the zkSync server node, or to withdraw funds in the situation when the signing key for an account in zkSync network cannot be set (e.g. if address corresponds to the smart contract).

 ### Transactions